-Dentinal sensitivity occurs when the dentin (middle layer) of a tooth is exposed.
-Normally, the dentin is covered by enamel above the gumline and by cementum below the gumline.
-Dentin contains tiny openings called tubules.
-Inside each tubule lies a nerve branch that comes from the tooth’s pulp (the nerve justify of the tooth).
-When the dentin is exposed, cold or hot temperature or pressure can affect these nerve branches.
+Dentinal sensitivity takes place when the dentin of a tooth is exposed from the surface.
+When the dentin is opened, cold or hot temperature or pressure can affect these nerve branches.
 This causes sensitivity.

-The pain is sharp and sudden, in response to an external stimulus.
-The most common trigger is cold, with 75% of people with hypersensitivity reporting pain upon application of a cold stimulus.
+The pain felt in teeth sensitivity is sharp and sudden, in response to an external stimulus.
+The most common cause is cold.
+75% of people with hypersensitivity report pain upon application because of the cold.
 Other types of stimuli may also trigger pain in dentin hypersensitivity, including:

 - Thermal – hot and cold drinks and foods,cold air, coolant water jet from a dental instrument.